Jeiwan/uniswapv3-book/content/docs/milestone_5/price-oracle.md

 This is one way of looking at price oracles.
 There's another.

 If we have native on-chain exchanges, why would we need to fetch prices from outside?
-This how the Uniswap price oracle works.
+This is how the Uniswap price oracle works.
 Thanks to arbitraging and high liquidity, asset prices on Uniswap are close to those on centralized exchanges.
-So, instead of using centralized exchanges as the source of truth for asset prices, we can use Uniswap, and we don't need to solve the problems related to delivering data on-chain (we also don't need to trust the oracles).
+So, instead of using centralized exchanges as the source of truth for asset prices, we can use Uniswap, and we don't need to solve the problems related to delivering data on-chain (we also don't need to trust to data providers).

 ## How Uniswap Price Oracle Works